James Prendergast Library: Early years

+Seal of the James Prendergast Library Association, formerly stamped inside of library books.

 The libraries first children's room was opened in 1897.
 Located in the octagonal tower on the southeast corner of the building, the opening celebration was attended by more than 1,000 children.

 From the opening in 1891 until 1905, the stacks were closed to the public.
 The board decided to hold a five-week experiment and announced that as of November 1905 the stacks would be open for public browsing.

 On June 19, 1941, through the efforts of E. Snell Hall, the chairman of the library board, and a dedicated number of friends of the library, a new children's room was dedicated.
 Located in the basement where the old stack space had been, it held up to 18 children at one time.

 In 1960, the library joined and became the major central library of the two-county regional Chautauqua-Cattaraugus Library System.